SaphireFalcon/real_career/README.md

 - Basic:
   - Turn off "Allow Reverting Flights" (Optional: Extra hard)
   - Turn off "Allow Quick loading" (Optional: Extra hard)
-  - Turn off "missing crew respawns" (recommended)
+  - Turn off "missing crew respawns" (Recommended)
   - Turn off "No entry purchase required on research" (Recommended)
-  - Turn off "Enable comm Network" (Not sure if RT overrides this)
+  - Turn on "Enable comm Network" (REQUIRED)
+  - "Persist Kerbal Inventory Loadout" -> ?
+  - "Allow other launchsites" is up to the player.
   - Starting funds: 0 (recommended, you get enough in the career missions)
   - Starting science: 0 (recommended, you get enough in the career missions)
   - Starting reputation: 0 (recommended, you get enough in the career missions)